Kiwi kids urged to stay clear of TikTok's 'potentially life-threatening' new craze

-Last month, a Whangārei school principal sent out a newsletter bringing to light an ongoing TikTok craze, and urged students to refrain from taking part in the "unsafe practice".
+A Whangārei school principal has sent out a newsletter bringing to light an ongoing TikTok craze, and urged students to refrain from taking part in the "unsafe practice".

-Addressing the TikTok trend where teenagers are forcing themselves to pass out, Whangārei Girls High School principal Anne Cooper wrote "...Although we know some of the films posted are fake, some of them are also real.
+Addressing the TikTok trend where teenagers are forcing themselves to pass out, Whangārei Girls High School principal Anne Cooper wrote last month: "Although we know some of the films posted are fake, some of them are also real.

 "Please discuss this unsafe practice with your students to educate them of the dangers..."